-Media: Nissan ex-chair Ghosn indicted for breach of trust
+New indictment expands case against Nissan ex-chair Ghosn

 Nissan’s French alliance partner Renault SA sent Ghosn, a citizen of Brazil, France and Lebanon, to the Japanese automaker to turn it around when it was on the brink of bankruptcy 20 years ago.
 Nissan is 43% owned by Renault, which is partly owned by the French government.

-In a video statement released this month after Ghosn’s arrest, the former star executive accused some other Nissan executives of plotting against him out of fears that Renault would take over the Japanese car maker.
+In a video statement released this month after his arrest, Ghosn accused some Nissan executives of plotting against him out of fears that Renault would take over the Japanese car maker.